wix-incubator/DetoxInstruments/Documentation/RecordingDocument.md

 # The Recording Document

 A recording document is used to initiate new profiling and view and analyze the results of profiling.
-You create a new recording document by selecting **File** ➔ **New Recording...** and choosing an app-device pair to profile.
+You create a new recording document by selecting **File** ➔ **New** ➔ **Recording...** and choosing an app-device pair to profile.
 You can also save and reopen recording documents in which you’ve collected data previously.
 A recording document can contain a lot of extremely detailed information, and this information is presented to you through a number of panes and areas.